Marklogic-retired/marklogic-data-hub/examples/load-binaries/README.md

 This example shows how to load binary documents with the Hub Framework.

 # TLDR; How do I run it?
-1. Download the latest quick-start jar from the [releases page](https://github.com/marklogic-community/marklogic-data-hub/releases) into this folder.
+1. Download the [latest quick-start war](https://github.com/marklogic-community/marklogic-data-hub/releases/download/v2.0.0-rc.2/quick-start-2.0.0-rc.2.war) into this folder.

-1. Run the quick-start jar `java -jar quick-start.jar`
+1. Run the quick-start war `java -jar quick-start-2.0.0-rc.2.war`

 1. Open your web browser to [http://localhost:8080](http://localhost:8080).